Duet3D/InputShapingPlugin/PLUGIN.md

 ## Overview

 Input shaping describes a set of algorithms to reduce ringing frequencies that inevitably occur due to hardware factors in 3D printers.
 In order to isolate what frequencies affect a machine the most, an [accelerometer](https://docs.duet3d.com/en/User_manual/Connecting_hardware/Sensors_Accelerometer) may be used.
-This plugin visualises the ringin frequences, allows you to see the impact of various input shapers and fine tune them
+This plugin visualises the ringing frequences, allows you to see the impact of various input shapers and fine tune them

 ## Plugin installation